BGforgeNet/FO2tweaks/README.md

 It's designed for vanilla game ammo/weapons/armor.
 It will *work* with various mods such as [EcCo](http://www.nma-fallout.com/threads/economy-and-combat-rebalance-mod.193578/), however that may require tinkering with individual ammo modifiers in `fo2tweaks.ini`, and satisfactory result is not guaranteed.

-#### Disable knockback
+#### Limit knockback
-Disable knockback.
+Allows to limit max knockback distance.
 That affects all weapons and explosives.
 These long trips over the screen from a Super Sledge can be really annoying.

 #### Molotov cocktail: fire damage
 Let Molotov cocktail do fire damage instead of explosive (and optionally, enable "burning death" animation)